-We aren’t golfers and are appalled by the harm that golf courses do to the environment and communities, but the Algarve is famous for its golf courses, and there are several quite close by to Tavira.
+We aren’t golfers and are appalled by the harm that golf courses do to the environment and communities, but the Algarve is famous for its golf courses, and there are several quite close by Tavira, Portugal.
 So, if you have to golf…

 Our Favorite Restaurant In Tavira, Portugal

 There are plenty of restaurants around Tavira, so you won’t starve.
 We had a lovely local meal at the Cantinho do Emigrante, located not far from the old bridge.
 Address: Praca Doutor António Padinha 27, Tavira.
 Chicken Piri-Piri for me and octopus rice for Jon.

 - The nearest airport to Tavira, Portugal is Faro.
 Tavira is roughly 48

 kilometresfrom Faro Airport.
 A taxi from the airport in Faro to Tavira will cost you around €50.

 - We love the freedom of having a car but if you do decide to rent a car, book early if